 Their tricks are not new; rather they are inherently intertwined within the characteristics of Narcissistic Personality Disorder.
 This is precisely why their escalation seems so seamless.
 Here are a couple of examples:

 - Fantasy numbers.
-Numbers don’t lie, unless of course, they are in the hands of a narcissist.
+Numbers don’t lie unless of course, they are in the hands of a narcissist.
 Then numbers become a rough estimate, an inaccurate perception, or a limitation of potential.
-This fanciful perception allows them to “play” with the numbers to make they look the way the narcissist sees things.
+This fanciful perception allows them to “play” with the numbers to make them look the way the narcissist sees things.
 The Deutsche Bank scandal involving an Italian Bank and $367M is a perfect example. https://www.bloomberg.com/news/features/2017-01-19/how-deutsche-bank-made-367-million-disappear.

 - King or queen status.
 Narcissists frequently act like they are better than those around them to demonstrate their excellent intelligence, confidence, beauty, and success.
 This is a prevailing characteristic of narcissism.
 Since perception often becomes reality, the narcissist is betting that by acting this way, they will be seen this way by both superiors and subordinates.
 This illusion sometimes becomes a self-fulling prophesy.